 A note on bleach stripping

 ‘Bleach stripping’ is a term used in the cloth nappy community when using a diluted chlorine bleach solution to disinfect or deep clean your nappies.
 We do not recommend that you use bleach on any Mini Matters nappies whatsoever.
 Bleach can cause colours to fade, and damage to nappy elastics and waterproofing.
-If you need advise on disinfecting or deep cleaning, please get in touch with us and we will advise you on the best/safest option based on the types of nappies and reason for needing to strip.
+Please use the Mini Matters Nappy Sterilising Liquid if you need to strip your nappies.
+This product kills 99.9% of microbes without the risk of damaging your nappies.